 To help with your visa application making the application process stress free, and for more inquiries, you can send us an email: email@example.com and an agent will get in touch with you as soon as possible.

 Where to Get a Germany Visa Application Form

 The normal Germany visa application forms can be downloaded from the embassy website and filled manually, and the e-visa form should be filled and submitted online.

 The Germany visa fees for all types of visas has been set at 60 Euros since 2008, but in many cases, you might not have to pay more or pay at a reduced price because they are various fee waivers for national visas and others.

 Check out German Visa fees to find precise information about the visa fee of your choice.

 How and Where to Pay Germany Visa Fees

-Germany visa fees can be paid at the Visa application center with cash or via debit cards.
+Applicants can pay the Germany visa fees at the Visa application center with cash or via debit cards.

 Germany Visa Processing Time